 Earthquakes are measured in terms of their magnitude and intensity.
 Magnitude is measured using the Richter Scale, an open-ended logarithmic scale that describes the energy release of an earthquake through a measure of shock wave amplitude.
 Each unit increase in magnitude on the Richter Scale corresponds to a ten-fold increase in wave amplitude, or a 32-fold increase in energy.
-Intensity is most measured using the Modified Mercalli Intensity (MMI) Scale.
+Intensity is most commonly measured using the Modified Mercalli Intensity (MMI) Scale.
 It is a twelve-level scale based on direct and indirect measurements of seismic effects.
-The scale levels are typically described using roman numerals, with an "I" corresponding to imperceptible (instrumental) events, "IV" corresponding to moderate (felt by people awake), to "XII" for catastrophic (destruction).
-Table 9.11 provides the Mercalli Intensity scale for earthquake compared to the Richter Scale.
-While Figure 9.5 shows the Peak Ground Acceleration for McCracken County based on the USGS Shake map simulator at an earthquake of 7.5 magnitude.
-Figure 9.6 shows the Peak Ground Velocity for McCracken County based on the USGS Sake Map simulator for an earthquake of 7.5 magnitude.
+The scale levels are typically described using roman numerals, with an "I" corresponding to imperceptible

+(instrumental) events, "IV" corresponding to moderate (felt by people awake), to "XII" for catastrophic (total destruction).

+Table 9.11 provides the Mercalli Intensity scale for earthquakes compared to the Richter Scale